cortex-lab/Suite2P/README.txt

 DeleteBin --- deletes the binary file created to store the registered movies DeleteRawOnline --- deletes local tiff files as soon as they are registered

 Most of these filepaths are complemented with separate subfolders per animal and experiment, specified in the make_db file.
+The output is a struct called dat which is saved into a mat file in ResultsSavePath under a name formatted like F_M150329_MP009_2015-04-29_plane1_Nk650.
+It contains all the information collected throughout the processing, and contains the fluorescence traces in dat.F.Fcell and whether a given ROI is a cell or not in dat.F.iscell. dat.stat contains information about each ROI and can be used to recover the corresponding pixels for each ROI in dat.stat.ipix.
+The centroid of the ROI is specified in data.stat as well.

 IV.
 Options for registration